ghi-electronics/Documentation/software/tinyclr/special-pins.md

 ## WKUP

-The WKUP pin can be used to wake up the processor from special power saving modes.
-The WKUP pin can be configured to use an internal pull-up or pull-down, so no external pull resistor is needed.
-When WKUP functionality is not needed, this pin can be used as a GPIO or peripheral pin.
+The WKUP pin is used to wake the system up from Shut Down mode.
 See the [Power Management](../../software/tinyclr/tutorials/power-management.md) page for more information.

 ## Vbat